koalatiapp/dev-tool-tester/README.md

-# Koalati Tool Tester for Developers
+# Functional testing and debugging helper library for Koalati Tools

 [![NPM version of @koalati/dev-tool-tester](https://img.shields.io/npm/v/@koalati/dev-tool-tester)](https://www.npmjs.com/package/@koalati/dev-tool-tester)

-This is a package that allows you to easily test Koalati tools from the command line.
+This package allows you to easily build functional test for Koalati tools using both local files and remote web pages.

+It also includes a utility executable to help Koalati tool developers run and debug their tools straight from the command line.

 ## Getting started